 The medical field has become so infiltrated by pharmaceutical companies that there have even been new rules placed in medical facilities where physicians and staff are no longer allowed to receive money, gifts or “kickbacks” from Drug Reps.
 We see advertisements all the time where there is always some new pill you must have to help cure things you didn’t even know you had.
 These people don’t care about us, our health or anything but money.
 Just listen to all the negative side effects they spew – like an auctioneer – at the end of every commercial.

-With the Medical Marijuana Act, thousands of chronically-ill Arkansans could now be helped with their chronic pain, lack of appetite, increased intraocular pressure, muscle spasms, chronic fatigue and nausea.
+With the Arkansas Medical Cannabis Act, thousands of chronically-ill Arkansans could now be helped with their chronic pain, lack of appetite, increased intraocular pressure, muscle spasms, chronic fatigue and nausea.
 In fact, physicians often find marijuana provides relief for symptoms and illnesses where other prescription medicines fail to do so.
 Imagine all the people it could help by an all natural plant that grows from the earth and with little to no side effects.

-Seventeen of our fifty United States (36% of America) have already enacted laws allowing patients to use marijuana with a doctor’s recommendation.
+Seventeen of our fifty United States (36% of America) have already enacted laws allowing patients to use cannabis with a doctor’s recommendation.
 In 2010 a nationwide ABC News/Washington Post poll found 81% of Americans doctors should be allowed to prescribe it for medical purposes.
-In 2005 about 75% of physicians approved of the use of medical marijuana and believe the federal government should not be able to prosecute people who use, grow or obtain marijuana prescribed by a doctor for medicinal purposes.
+In 2005 about 75% of physicians approved of the use of medical marijuana and believe the federal government should not be able to prosecute people who use, grow or obtain cannabis prescribed by a doctor for medicinal purposes.

-I was using marijuana from 1998-2001 for my Crohn’s Disease.
+I used medical cannabis from 1998-2001 for my Crohn’s Disease.
 I was given a random urine drug screening in the Naval Reserve in 2001 which came back positive for THC.
 I was immediately released from the Navy with a General Discharge Under Honorable Conditions and had my nursing license placed on 18 months probation (where I was also not allowed to drink alcohol).
 I lost all military benefits from my 11 years of excellent military service and was made out as a “criminal” & an example to other nurses in an Arkansas nursing magazine.
 It also prevented me from being accepted into CRNA school (even though I was the top of my class).
-Medicinal marijuana was already legal in many states at that time.
+Medicinal cannabis was already legal in many states at that time.
 I lived in Arkansas so I was a criminal and took massive losses because I was trying to self-medicate using the science, compassion & common sense I was taught as a nurse in Arkansas.